 • Compared to all shoppers, 14.3% more Millennials shop primarily online.

-• 33.3% more Gen Z consumers are hybrid shoppers compared to all consumers.
+• 33.3% more Gen Z consumers shop hybrid compared to all shoppers.

 Generation Z Shopping Statistics